Marcuseva06/strataAI/README.md

 ### Contact Information

-If you have any questions or feedback about this project, please feel free to contact us.
-We highly appreciate your suggestions!
+If you have any questions or feedback about this project, please feel free to contact us, We highly appreciate your suggestions!

 To stay updated with the latest research and development, follow [@StrataAI_](https://twitter.com/strataainet) on Twitter.